-This risk assessment will be supported by specific information to evidence compliance with 'Working safely during coronavirus (COVID-19)' first published by the Government on 11 May 2020.
+This risk assessment will be supported by specific information to evidence compliance with 'Working safely during coronavirus (COVID-19)' first published by the Government on 11 May 2020 and last updated on 6 January 2021.

-Risk Assessment Reason for risk assessment/activity Insure all practical measures have been taken to provide a campus environment that minimises the risk of Covid-19 through ision of physical distancing and infection control information and equipment.
-Insure all staff have had an individual assessment of their health and working arrangements in preparation for returning to plus and the required level of development and information to promote safe practice in order to further minimise the risk of did-19 through their behaviours and actions.
-Assessment on behalf of: BU Major Incident Group and Covid-19 Health & Safety Committee Assessor Karen Bu tters, Head of Health, Safety & Wellbeing Brief details/comments All elements of this assessment have been fully discussed and approved by the O This risk assessment will be kept under regular review to ensure it meets with t · ·
+Risk Assessmer t Reason for risk assessment/activity Date of 01 February 2021 last update Assessment on behalf of: BU Major Incident Group and Covid-19 Health & Safety Committee Assessors Karen Butters, Head of Health, Safety & Wellbeing Jim Mussenden, Health and Safety Advisor Brief details/comments All elements of this assessment have been fully discussed and approved by the O perational Sub Group of the Covid-19 Health & Sa afety Committee.
+This risk assessment will be kept under regular review to ensure it meets with t he requirements of NHS, Public Health England and Government guidance.